Please ensure Javascript is enabled for purposes of website accessibility

 Options Trading Strategy 3: Put Purchase

 A put purchase is used when a decline in the price of the underlying asset is expected.
-This strategy is the purchase of a put at a specific strike price with unlimited potential for profits.
+This strategy is the purchase of a put at a specific strike price, with the strike less the premium paid representing the maximum profit should the underlying go to zero.
 The maximum loss on this trade is the amount of premium paid.

 For example, the purchase of the XYZ 100 put for $1 would only risk the $1 paid.
 If the stock were to close at $100 or above at expiration, the put would expire worthless.
 If the stock were to go below $99, the holder of this put would make $100 per contract purchased per point below $99.